diversen/simple-php-translation/README.md

     composer require diversen/simple-php-translation

-If you want to use google auto translate, you will need require the following:
+If you want to use google auto translate, require the following:

     composer require google/cloud-translate